gwDistSys15/dist-sys-exercises/lec-11/p2p/README.md

 Write a new program that creates an adjacencyList that meets this criteria.
 Your program should take inputs to indicate the number of leaf nodes (default 1000), number of Ultra Peers (default 256), number of connections for each Leaf Node (default 3), and number of connections for each Ultra Peer (default 32).

 ## Chord
 In Chord, nodes are structured in a ring with links to two adjacent nodes, plus a finger table with additional links to speed up lookups.
 Thus node ``i`` will have ``m`` total links to nodes ``i+2^0, i+2^1, i+2^2, i+2^3, ... i+2^m``.
 For simplicity, we will ignore the fact that nodes typically pick a random ID to select the region of the hash space they will control.
 Instead, you can just use IDs 0,1,2,3,....N.
-For example, Node 15 should have links to nodes: 15+1, 15+2, 15+4, 15+8, etc.
+For example, Node 15 should have links to nodes: 15+1, 15+2, 15+4, 15+8, etc. Links should "loop around the circle", e.g., if there are only 20 nodes, then node 15 would be connectd to nodes 16, 17, 19, 3, etc.

 Write a program that will create this topology.
 Your program should have parameters that specify the total number of nodes (default 64) and the number of entries in the finger table (default 6).